When the country is collective learning words like bomb cyclone and atmospheric flood, there's really only one thing to do.

-Those wise words apply to Snowbot, a new "autonomous snowblower" (it's a robot) that will selflessly keep your sidewalk, driveway, yard and patio clear of snow this winter.
-It's available now for beta-testing, and you can sign up on the website to score one for yourself.
+Like the Yarbo Snow Blower S1, a new "autonomous snowblower" that will selflessly keep your sidewalk, driveway, yard and patio clear of snow this winter.

-The navigation works via four positioning terminals.
-Place them in the ground to set the area you want cleared, and the machine will get to work, staying on the designated path down to centimeter-level accuracy.
+The navigation works via a GPS positioning system that always knows where the snow blower and its docking station are.
+You can set the route you want cleared, and the machine will get to work, staying on the designated path down to centimeter-level accuracy.
 You can also use the included remote control to customize an area according to your preferences, which is particularly helpful if you've got a curvy sidewalk or need to shovel a strangely shaped area.

 There is an app, of course.
 It lets you set cleaning plans and throwing direction, check the work in real time, and more.
 All from the comfort of your favorite chair, next to the fire, with a hot beverage in hand.